danilhendrasr/movie-api/README.md

 # Movie API
 A simple but well-organized movie API built using Nest.js and MySQL.
 Requirements can be accessed at https://bitbucket.org/campaignid/sd-backend-screening-test/src/master/.

+Originally this project was my technical assignment project for Campaign.com's backend engineer internship application, but then I expanded it a little bit by adding more extensive unit tests, CI pipeline, migration mechanism, e2e tests, as well as fixes some container-related issues.

 ## Developing
 ### Prerequisites
 - Node.js